eustomaqua/ApproxBias/docs/posts/quickstart.rst

   hat_D, tim_consumed = ExtendDist_multiver_mp(X_nA_y, A, m1, m2)
   hat_D = hat_D[:-1]

+..
 To understand these distances and HFM, see :doc:`methodology <methodology>`

+To understand these distances and HFM in more detail, see :doc:`methodology <methodology>`.